-For many, December is a time for partying, shopping, gifting, and gathering with family and friends.
-It can also mean taking a break from work and time for reflection.
+For many, December is a time for celebrating, shopping, gift giving, and gathering with family and friends.
+It can also mean taking a break from work and allowing time for reflection.
+This year, consider carving out some down time over the holidays to perform a year-end financial review.
+Focusing on these items is a good way to head into the New Year, and a positive step in prioritizing the health of your financial future:

-- Revisit goals – setting goals for the short/mid and long-term can help provide vision and motivation.
-Did you set goals for 2019?
+- Revisit goals – setting goals for the short-term, mid-term, and the long-term can help provide vision and motivation.
+Did you set goals for 2024?
 How did you do?
-If you didn’t make progress, why?
+If you didn’t make progress, what can you do differently?

-- Spending – Review your spending over the last year.
+- Spending – Review your spending over the past year.
 Does your spending reflect your priorities?
-If not, make a plan to adjust your spending for 2020.
-If you aren’t tracking expenses, consider using our Personal Financial Website (eMoney) or a budget app like Quicken or Mint.com to track your expenses.
+If not, make a plan to adjust your spending for 2025.
+If you aren’t tracking expenses, consider using a budget app like PocketGuard or YNAB to track your expenses.
+HTG clients also have access to eMoney’s spending tracker.
+Please reach out to your advisor if you wish to explore eMoney’s spending and budgeting tools.

-- Savings – Set targets for how much you would like to save in 2020.
-If your rainy day fund is low (it should be equal to 3-6 months of expenses), focus first on building this fund up.
+- Savings – Set targets for how much you would like to save in 2025.
+If your rainy-day fund is low (it should cover about 3-6 months of expenses), focus first on building up this fund.
 Make sure that your retirement and education contributions are consistent with your savings goals.
-Consider setting up automatic monthly transfers to a savings, education or retirement account to ensure that your goals are attained.
+Consider setting up automatic monthly transfers to a savings, education, or retirement account to ensure that you attain your goals.

 - Company Retirement Plans – Have you maximized your retirement plan (i.e. 401(k), 403(b) plans) contribution for the year?
 If not, can you contribute an additional sum through a bonus paid before year-end?
-Check your contribution rate and make sure that your periodic contributions from your paycheck will allow you to maximize your pre-tax contributions for 2020 ($19,500 per individual plus $6,500 catchup contribution if you are 50 or older).
+Check your contribution rate and make sure that your periodic contributions from your paycheck will allow you to maximize your pre-tax contributions for 2025 ($23,500 per individual plus $7,500 catchup contribution if you are 50 or older.
+Starting in 2025, a higher catch-up contribution limit applies for employees aged 60, 61, 62 and 63 who participate in these plans.
+For 2025, this higher catch-up contribution limit is $11,250 instead of $7,500.)
 Verify that your asset allocation in your retirement plan is consistent with your financial plan.

-- Beneficiaries – Log into your custodian’s (e.g. Schwab, Fidelity) website and check to make sure that your beneficiary information and account titling is correct and consistent with your estate plan.
+- Beneficiaries – Log on to your custodian’s website (e.g. Schwab, Fidelity) and check that your beneficiary information and account titling is correct and consistent with your estate plan.

 - Taxes –Check the withholding rate on your pay stub and consider whether adjustments to your withholding rate are necessary for next year.